anty-filidor/network_diffusion/docs/source/index.rst

 =============================================
-Welcome to Network Diffusion's documentation!
+Welcome to documentation of Network Diffusion package!
 =============================================

-Network Diffusion is a library which allows to design and run diffusion phenomena processes in networks.
-Package has been built basing on `networkx <https://networkx.github.io>`_ and is fully compatible with it.
-With Network Diffusion user is able to work with multi and single layer networks, define models of propagation from scratch or use predefined ones and perform simulations.
+Network Diffusion is a library that allows to design and run diffusion phenomena processes in networks.
+The package has been built based on `networkx <https://networkx.github.io>`_ and is fully compatible.
+With Network Diffusion, the user can work with multi- and single-layer networks, define propagation models from scratch, use predefined ones, and perform simulations.

+Please cite as:
+..  code-block:: typoscript
+    :caption: A paper that describes operation principle of the library
+   @INPROCEEDINGS{czuba2022networkdiffusion,
+      author={Czuba, Michał and Bródka, Piotr},
+      booktitle={2022 IEEE 9th International Conference on Data Science and Advanced Analytics (DSAA)}, title={Simulating Spreading of Multiple Interacting Processes in Complex Networks}, year={2022},
+      month={oct},
+      volume={},
+      number={},
+      pages={1-10},
+      publisher={IEEE},
+      address={Shenzhen, China},
+      doi={10.1109/DSAA54385.2022.10032425},
+   }

+Feel free to contribute!
+We strongly believe in open-source projects.
+Hence our library provides open interfaces for new models, metrics, and functions.
+If you need to implement a piece of code and, by that, enhance the package, please let us know in the form of a pull request.
+In case of any questions, do not hesitate to contact us: **michal.czuba@pwr.edu.pl**

-Content of the website
+Contents of the website
 =============================================

 .. toctree::